needle-mirror/com.unity.netcode/Runtime/SourceGenerators/Source~/Documentation/code-gen-spec.md

 ## Purpose of the document
 Give a clear overview of the supported feature, intents and how they should work on both source-generation side and conversion.
 ## Glossary
-Following some naming conventions/glossary used in NetCode for Entities and code-generation stack
+Following some naming conventions/glossary used in Netcode for Entities and code-generation stack
 - `Ghost` a replicated entity
 - `GhostField` attribute that can be added to a struct member, indicating that it should be serialized and the field serialization properties.
 - `GhostComponent`: attribute that can be added to structs and classes, used to declare stripping and other replication properties.